Last updated: Nov 2024

 Day 7: Zurich

 Time permitting, head up to Zurich’s own mountain, Uetliberg.
 Use the SBB app to plan your trip.
-(Here’s my write-up for how to look up and buy tickets on the app, online, and at the kiosks.)
 At the end of the train ride, there is a 10-15 minute uphill walk (stroller accessible) to the top.

 Don’t leave without trying these munchies